 10 Important Tenets in Charlotte Mason Education

-There are a number of things that make Charlotte Mason education different from other homeschooling methods, and very different from traditional education methods employed in many schools and homeschools in our world today.
+Several things make Charlotte Mason education different from other homeschooling methods and very different from traditional education methods employed in many schools and homeschools in our world today.
 In particular, the 10 hallmarks of a CM education are:

 - Teaching using living books